-From playboy prince to Gabon's president
+Ali Bongo - Gabon's president arrested in army coup

 It was never all about politics for the young Ali Bongo, however.
 He showed an early passion for football and music - something inherited from his mother, the Gabonese singer Patience Dabany.

-A reputation for being a playboy during his youth was cemented with the release of his 1977 album A Brand New Man, produced by funk legend James Brown's manager, Charles Bobbit.
+A reputation for being a playboy during his youth was cemented with the release of his 1977 album A Brand New Man, produced by Charles Bobbit, the manager of funk legend James Brown.

-"Let me be your darling, Your everything, 'til the end of time," Bongo crooned on the title track:
+"Let me be your darling, Your everything, 'til the end of time," Bongo crooned on the title track.

-Whether his love of funk has remained is unknown.
-In his more recent years as president, Ali Bongo is said to enjoy jazz, bossa nova and classical music.

 Within four years of the album release, he had turned his attention to politics.